Supersonic Jets, future of logistics or is the costing too high?

 If this movement really takes flight, the logistics industry can utilise this to get stock/cargo from A to B far quicker due to the Jet having a cruise speed of 1,354 mph (twice the speed of sound) creating the potential to take companies and businesses international that are limited to their global origin.

 The reason these supersonic jets are being used, as opposed to commercial airlines, was due to the significant decrease in travel time when travelling on these jets.
-For example, a flight from London to New York is typically seven hours on a commercial airline (Boeing 737) where as on a Jet, this time is decreased to three and a half hours, creating room for twice as much cargo to be moved in the same time as one load prior.
+For example, a flight from London to New York is typically seven hours on a commercial airline (Boeing 737) but on a jet, this time is shortened to three and a half hours, initiating room for twice as much cargo to be moved in the same time as one load prior.

 In terms of time, we will spend the same amount of time transporting cargo but in effect double what we as an industry send out, with the time-frame we are given.